X-Mansion: Layout

 In the middle of the main courtyard is the Phoenix Memorial Statue, dedicated to the memory of Jean Grey.
 Notable rooms include the Danger Room and a room containing Cerebro.
 The Headmasters Office of Cyclops and Emma Frost is on the top floor.

 The basketball court is a popular hang-out.
-It was the site of a basketball game in X-Men #4 (Jan.
-1992) in which the X-Men used their mutant powers.
+It was the site of a basketball game in X-Men (vol. 2) #4 (January 1992) in which the X-Men used their mutant powers.
 Directly below the basketball court is the hangar, which houses many transportation vehicles, as well as aircraft such as the X-Men Blackbird.

 There is also a cemetery with memorials for deceased X-Men like Thunderbird and others.

 Other versions

 Age of Apocalypse

-In the Age of Apocalypse reality, the remains of the X-Mansion were the headquarters for a mutant resistance cell against Apocalypse – a mutant that had conquered North America.
-The Mansion survives, and many new mutants come to the School in hope of shelter.
+An alternate universe iteration of the X-Mansion appears in Age of Apocalypse.
+This version is the headquarters for a mutant resistance cell against Apocalypse, who has conquered North America.

 Mutant X

-In the darker continuity of Mutant X, the X-Mansion is run by Magneto, who had long ago taken up Professor X's dream.
-The mansion is vaporized in a nuclear explosion.
+An alternate universe iteration of the X-Mansion appears in Mutant X. This version is run by Magneto, who has taken up Professor X's ideologies.

+Predator vs. Wolverine

+An alternate universe iteration of the X-Mansion appears in Predator vs. Wolverine.

 Prelude to Deadpool Corps

-In issue #2, the X-Mansion is shown to be an orphanage for troubled kids that is run by Professor X and the teachers include Storm and Beast.
-Some of the orphans include kid versions of Deadpool, Scott Summers, Wolverine, Angel, and Colossus.
+An alternate universe iteration of the X-Mansion appears in Prelude to Deadpool Corps.
+This version is an orphanage run by Professor X. His wards include child versions of Deadpool, Cyclops, Wolverine, Angel, and Colossus.

 Ultimate Marvel

-In the Ultimate Marvel universe, the X-Mansion does not differ much.
-However, it is not entirely funded by inheritance.
-Though the school originally was funded from Magneto's inheritance, allowing them to neither accept nor seek out donations.
-Its policies have since changed after Magneto's departure and Xavier's subsequent control over the facility.
-Later, the students question and ridicule the unlikeliness of the facility simply being funded by inheritance.
-It is then revealed that numerous donors fund Xavier's projects and remain anonymous due to heavy anti-mutant sentiments present in public opinion.
-One of the biggest donors was the Hellfire Club, who were revealed to have an ulterior motive for doing so.
-In Xavier's conversation with Lilandra Neramani, it's discovered that S.H.I.E.L.D. were former financiers before their falling out with Xavier; it is unknown what their intentions were.
-The Church of the Shi'ar have become major investors.

-The school's location is concealed by a projected image of a Jehovah's Witness chapter, as revealed in Ultimate X-Men #1.

-The mansion is purposely demolished by Iceman in "Ultimate Requiem" following the events of the "Ultimatum" storyline.
-This is because the team had been devastated by Magneto's attack and the survivors were going on the run.
+An alternate universe iteration of the X-Mansion appears in the Ultimate Marvel imprint.
+This version is initially funded by Magneto before he departs and Charles Xavier assumes control of the facility.
+It is later revealed that Xavier has several financial backers, including the Hellfire Club and the Church of the Shi'ar, who choose to remain anonymous due to the public's anti-mutant sentiments.
+Following the events of Ultimate Requiem, in which several members of the X-Men are killed, Iceman demolishes the mansion.